Auckland teen suffering polio-like disease will walk

-In four days, a 13-year-old Auckland boy suffering a crippling polio-like disease will
+In a few days, a 13-year-old Auckland boy suffering a rare, crippling polio-like disease will

 walk for the first time.